 Later, we find out that Gatsby is actually in love with Nick’s beautiful cousin, and has quasi-stalked her for years (but we’re supposed to think that’s romantic, not creepy).
 He uses Nick to engineer a rendezvous, and finally gets into her pants.
 They continue hooking up on the sly for a while, until her husband Mr Philanderer finds out and gets all jealous (ironic).
 There’s a crazy show-down at a hotel in the city, and the beautiful cousin runs over her husband’s mistress in Gatsby’s car (yes, shit really escalated, but it’s not over yet).
 Because of the car, everyone assumes that Gatsby is the one who was driving, and it’s all very I Know What You Did Last Summer.
 The mistress’s husband avenges her death by killing Gatsby, and then himself.
 The beautiful cousin gets back with her husband, and they run away together.
 Nick tries to throw a funeral for Gatsby and nobody comes.
 The end.

-Fitzgerald famously drew inspiration from the parties he attended in Long Island in the early 1920s, and many true events from his life are reflected in the plot (he fell in love with a girl and needed to “prove himself” with material success before he could marry her, among other plot points).
+Fitzgerald famously drew inspiration from the parties he attended in Long Island in the early 1920s, and many true events from his life are reflected in the plot (he fell in love with a girl and needed to “prove himself” with material success before he could marry her, and so on).
 You don’t have to try too hard to pick apart the Very Important Themes in The Great Gatsby, a lot of stuff about the façade of class mobility in America and the excesses of wealth and the recklessness of ambitious youth.
 Blah, blah, blah… It all boils down to a cautionary tale, and a pretty boring one at that.
 How many times do we need to expose the “underbelly” of the Great American Dream?
 It is a myth, we get it.
 I mean, maybe they didn’t back in the 1920s, but we’ve all seen American Beauty now, so I’m not sure how much The Great Gatsby adds to that narrative.

 I fail to understand how this has become a staple of the high school English syllabus.
 Is it because it’s a “classic” that’s short enough to squeeze into a teenager’s limited attention span?
 Do the grown-ups think it’s “relateable”?
 The characters do all talk and act like rich, indulgent teenagers I suppose, like an old-timey version of The OC.
 I know I’m not an authority, but I think there are better choices for reading assignments.
 I mean, as far as the literary merit goes, to me Fitzgerald sounded like a wannabe poet trying too hard to write romantic prose.
 He told a friend that he wanted The Great Gatsby to be a “consciously artistic achievement”, but it came off sounding like desperate, over-reaching wank half of the time.